jstrieb/quickserv/README.md

    the project folder.

 4. Right click `quickserv_macos_x64` or `quickserv_macos_arm` in the project
    folder and select "Open."
-Then, press "Okay" in the confirmation dialog box.
+Then, press "Open" in the confirmation dialog box.
-   After this, you will be able to start QuickServ by simply double-clicking the file.
+   After running it this way once, you will be able to start QuickServ by simply double-clicking the file.

    <div align="center">
    <img src="doc/macos_4_1.png" width="75%" align="center"><br><br>